Jeff-LeRoy/rCanvas/README.md

 # rCanvas
-rCanvas is a minimilistic image viewer whith the advantage that you can load multiple images onto a single canvas for reference.
+rCanvas is a minimilistic image viewer with the advantage that you can load multiple images onto a single canvas for reference.
 It was designed around the needs of digital artist where often times it is benifical to have a collage of reference images instead of flipping back and forth through images, tabs and folders.

 ![Capture](https://user-images.githubusercontent.com/7757495/155215023-f28c532b-1cd4-4d01-85d3-92d0f16968ef.PNG)